Create, Save and Open Report Documents

 Report documents are compressed and stored in archive files with a PRNX extension by default.
 This file extension is used to filter data in the Save File and Load File dialogs displayed in a Print Preview.

 DevExpress reports are backward compatible and do not need to be updated each time you upgrade your product version.
+However, forward compatibility is not guaranteed, which means that reports created in newer versions may not display correctly in older versions of components.

 See Save and Open Report Documents to learn how to store documents in a file or stream and retrieve them from a Print Preview.